-Refer to the Department of Geography and Environmental Studies section for more information.
-Courses within the major requirements in geography are considered Science courses only for the purposes of these programs.
+Refer to the Faculty of Arts Department of Geography and Environmental Studies section for more information.
+Courses within the major requirements in geography and environmental studies are considered Science courses only for the purposes of these programs.
 Students planning an honours program should consult with the head of the Geography and Environmental Studies Department.